aspelund/embed_server/README.md

 - sentence-transformers
 - numpy
 - sklearn
+- tiktoken

 ## Setup

 To set up this project, you first need to install the required Python packages.
-You can do this by running `pip install -r requirements.txt` (assuming you have a requirements.txt file).
+You can do this by running `pip install -r requirements.txt`.

 Next, you need to have a MongoDB instance running on your machine.
 You can install MongoDB Community Edition from [here](https://www.mongodb.com/try/download/community).

 Once you have MongoDB installed and running, you can start the Flask server by running `python main.py`.
 This will start the server on `0.0.0.0:5000`.

-To populate the MongoDB database with sample data, you can run the shell script `pop.sh` by running `bash pop.sh`.
+To test the tokenization endpoints, you can run the shell script `test.sh` by running `bash test.sh`.

 Now the server is ready to receive requests!